efeuruk/reading-list-app-with-graphql/README.md

 on both under client and server folders

+After that you need to build client with:

+<code>yarn build or npm run build</code>

-After that running following commands on node server would be enough because it is serving frontend using ssr:
+Finally, running following commands on node server would be enough because it is serving frontend using ssr:

 <code>npm run dev or yarn run dev</code>